I finished the year the same way I started it: with a day on the slopes. Except this time there was no sunshine, but snow, snow, snow.

-It was a day spent waiting, with rumours flying up and down the corridors, interrupted by the
+It was a day spent waiting, with rumours flying up and down the corridors, interrupted by the occupy COP17 that happened in the afternoon.

 I was watching from the gallery when it started and the amount of cameras present was just incredible.